The Most Important Pan In Your Kitchen

 Handle

-You want a long handle for a few reasons.
-You do move the pan around some on top of the burner.
-You may not be flipping ingredients in the thing in the air, but you do some shaking back and forth.
+You want a long handle on your sauté pan for several good reasons.
+First, you’ll often move the pan around on the burner.
+While you might not be flipping ingredients mid-air, you’ll still shake the pan back and forth to keep things moving.

-You may also move the pan from the top of the stove to the oven to finish cooking.
-A long, sturdy handle also has a great feel when cooking, so you must buy pans that feel good in your hands.
+You’ll also likely transfer the pan from the stovetop to the oven to finish cooking.
+A long, sturdy handle gives you better control and a more comfortable grip, so always choose pans that feel good in your hands.

 Lid